Homeschooling moms can’t call in a sub.

 What were they doing when I made this particular announcement?

-The oldest is finishing up the last book in the Lord of the Rings series.
-(He devoured the first two last week.)
+The oldest is finishing up the last book in the Lord of the Rings series, after devouring the first two last week.

 The 10 year old is creating soda machines out of Legos that actually work.
 (You have to insert “money” to make the mechanism work, and a little Lego Coke can spits out.
-He’s also making videos showing how he does it and uploading them to YouTube.)
+He’s also making instructional videos and uploading them to YouTube.)

-The 8 year old is reading the Sunday comics, then cutting them out and pasting them onto paper bags that say “Ilana’s money”, etc. Maybe it’s her version of the Envelope System of budgeting?
+The 8 year old is reading the Sunday comics, then cutting them out and pasting them onto paper bags that say “Ilana’s money”, etc. Maybe she’s creating an envelope system for budgeting?

 As homeschooling moms, sometimes we feel a lot of pressure to be perfect, to be “on” all the time so that we present a good image to people.
 But we’re human, and sometimes we have bad days.
 That’s ok.